18F/handbook/_pages/how-we-work/18f-performance-plan.md

 - Changes processes or resources to meaningfully improve how TTS or GSA function (beyond assigned project work).

 ### Building Coalitions

+*Works to create and participate in agile, cross-functional, and inclusive teams.*

 Level 3: